Short on time? Here’s the best free iOS antivirus in 2020:

 - Avira Mobile Security: Trusted antivirus brand, anti-theft feature, amazing phishing protection, and a performance optimizer.
 Get the free download here.

 Here’s a fact most antivirus companies don’t want to tell you:

 - Virus scanning isn’t actually possible on iOS.

 Apple banned developers from publishing apps that claim to scan your iPhone for malware.
 This is because iPhone apps are “sandboxed”, meaning they can’t access data from other apps (with very limited exceptions).

-BUT… When most experts say “antivirus” for iOS, they mean protection against other dangerous threats that require you to install an antivirus app like:
+When most people say “antivirus” for iOS, they mean “cybersecurity protection” — protecting iPhones and iPads against a wide range of dangerous threats like:

 - Malicious mobile websites can trick you into giving your personal information to criminals.